owulveryck/blog/content/post/gorgonia-gomachine.md

 ### Trivial implementation
 Implementing this in Go is fairly easy.

-Consider the message as a `float64` value that will flow through channels of communication.
+Consider the message as a `float64` value that flows through channels of communication.
-A vertex is then a function that reads from the channels apply its content body and write its result to the output channel:
+A vertex is then a function that reads from the channels apply its content body and writes its result to the output channel:

 ```go
 type message float64